Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 sudo ufw allow 22000/tcp|Add a rule to allow new SSH port.<br/>Furthermore, future SSH connections with BitVise will require you to specify the port in the port field.

 ### 10).
 Enable fail2ban (optional but recommended):
-Fail 2 Ban will monitor all incoming traffic.<br/>There's often a lot of bots trying to see if you have any open loopholes within your VPS to see if they can exploit something.<br/>One of the features of Fail 2 Ban is to automatically monitor those types of IPs and block them from connecting in general.
+fail2ban will monitor all incoming traffic.<br/>There's often a lot of bots trying to see if you have any open loopholes within your VPS to see if they can exploit something.<br/>One of the features of fail2ban is to automatically monitor those types of IPs and block them from connecting in general.

 In a BitVise SSH terminal window, execute the following commands:

 Command | Description
 -- | --
 apt install fail2ban -y|Install Fail 2 Ban
-systemctl enable fail2ban|Auto start this service the VPS is restarted.
+systemctl enable fail2ban|Will force fail2ban service to start automatically when the VPS is restarted.

 ### 11).
 Uploading Servers Files:
 - Open BitVise and login.